How to Update Your Existing iOS Framework to Work With Swift Package Manager

-For the last couple of years I’ve been managing an iOS framework created by me with small utilities that I kept reusing thought-out my projects.
-It’s no big deal but it’s a good exercise for me in creating and updating a framework, documenting and testing.
+For the last couple of years, I’ve been managing an iOS framework created by me with small utilities that I kept reusing throughout my projects.
+It’s no big deal, but it’s a good exercise for me in creating, updating, documenting, and testing a framework.

-Now, this is a pretty easy and straightforward process which should take no more than 30 minutes so let’s get started.
+Now, this is a pretty easy and straightforward process that should take no more than 30 minutes, so let’s get started.

-- First let’s take a look over the existing project structure
+- First, let’s take a look at the existing project structure.

-2. To make our lives easier and if it’s possible for everyone, I like to organise the project as it’s described in Apple’s official documentation, by renaming the groups to contain the actual “Package” and “Tests” words.
+2. To make our lives easier, and if it’s possible for everyone, I like to organise the project as it’s described in Apple’s official documentation, by renaming the groups to contain the actual words Package and Tests.